-|History of Briolettes
+History of Gemstone Briolettes

 Most faceted gemstones today are cut with a flat table and crown and pavilion facets.
 It's a style that maximizes the light returned to the eye and thus the brilliance of the gem.
 But at one time this was not the most popular faceting style.
 Back in the 17th century the briolette was the favorite of royalty and aristocrats.
-A fine example is a diamond necklace that Napoleon presented to Empress Marie Louise containing 10 diamond briolettes over 4 carats each.
-The necklace is now in the Smithsonian Institution in Washington, DC.
+A fine example is a diamond necklace that Napoleon presented to Empress Marie Louise containing 10 diamond briolettes weighing over 4 carats each.
+The necklace is now in the Smithsonian Institution in Washington DC.

-The popularity of the briolette started to decline in the late 17th century as gem cutting technology progressed and the early versions of the modern round brilliant cut became popular.
+The popularity of the briolette started to decline in the late 17th century as gem cutting technology progressed and the early versions of the modern round, brilliant cut became popular.
 Many existing briolettes were in fact recut using modern methods.

 The briolette regained popularity in the Victorian and Edwardian eras and was a favorite of Art Deco designers.
 However, briolettes soon faded into obscurity once again.
 In large part is was a cost issue.
 A briolette has a lot of surface area and requires large pieces of rough stone.
 It is quite expensive to cut diamonds, rubies or sapphires as briolettes, and gem cutters regard briolettes as an inefficient use of the rough material.
 Only recently have briolettes started to be seen again, particularly in the form of less expensive gemstone materials.